SirSgtCire/Story-Engine/README.md

 - All cards in Tarot have supports and oppositions.
 - That list of details can be found at: https://tarotx.net/tarot-card-meanings/rider-waite/
 - After the first card is played, a player has two real options.
-- First, play a card that either supports or is supported by the previous card, in any faceup square orientation you choose.
+- First, play a card that either supports or is supported by the previous card, in any face up square orientation you choose.
-- Second, play a card that either opposes or is opposed by the previous card, in any faceup square orientation you choose.
+- Second, play a card that either opposes or is opposed by the previous card, in any face up square orientation you choose.
 - Play continues until the last card is played.
 - The result of the last card is the result of the game.
 - No objections can be made to the result of the game UNLESS a player has broken any of the above rules.